Salomonik/Code-Institute-Project-2/README.md

   - Phase 2: Applied CSS for styling, with Bootstrap to aid responsive design.
 The platform was made responsive using CSS Flexbox and Grid, ensuring that it is accessible on a variety of devices, including tablets and smartphones typically used by children.
   - Phase 3: Developed javascript code for interactive elements.
   - Phase 3: Focused on content creation, populating the site with character descriptions, images, and media-related information.

+## Requirements

+### Functional Requirements

+- **Game Functionality**: The game must allow users to select their move and provide immediate feedback on the outcome.
+- **User Profiles**: The application must store the player's name and display it during gameplay.
+- **Leaderboard**: The application must display the last 10 game outcomes in a leaderboard.

+### Non-Functional Requirements

+- **Responsive Design**: The site must be fully responsive, adapting to different screen sizes and devices.
+- **Accessibility**: The site must be accessible, with proper use of ARIA attributes and keyboard navigation.
+- **Performance**: The site must load quickly and efficiently on all supported devices and browsers.

 ## User Experience